-- Explain the key ideas of the FE approach, covers its theoretical foundations, and presents some illustrative applications.
+- Explain the key ideas of the FE approach, cover its theoretical foundations, and present some illustrative applications.

 As specific objectives, by the end of the course students should be able to:

-- Develop the weak form of a governing equation for various problems.
+- Develop the weak form of the governing equation for various problems.

-- Explain the difference between strong weak formulations.
+- Explain the difference between strong and weak formulations.